 We suggest adults start with 45 minute or 60 minute lessons.
 Not sure which instrument is right for you?
 No problem!
-We offer Trial Lessons for students who would like to get to meet their teacher and try the instrument before beginning weekly lessons.
+We offer trial lessons for students who would like to get to meet their teacher and try the instrument before beginning weekly lessons.

-Please call 413-732-8428 to speak with a member of our registration team about scheduling your lesson and choosing your instructor.
+Please call 413-732-8428 to speak with a member of our registration team about scheduling your remote lesson and choosing your instructor.
 Faculty and staff will gladly assist you in making the decision to rent or purchase your musical instrument.

 Creative Aging is an initiative to provide sequential arts instruction to older adults (ages 55+) to combat ageism and isolation – with outcomes such as improved cognitive ability, improved emotional wellbeing, and improved health.
 The Tim Cotz Creative Aging Initiative at CMSS was established to honor the legacy of our beloved former Board president, Tim Cotz.
 We are grateful for the wisdom and guidance that Tim so generously shared, inspiring and challenging us to find new avenues to serve our community.

 CMSS partners with area retirement communities and senior centers to offer Creative Aging programs including Sing Out Chorus and Bucket Drumming.
 To learn more, contact Creative Aging Program Manager, Liz Simmons, at [email protected].

 Classes and Ensembles for Adults